learn-co-curriculum/dsc-mle/README.md

 ## Introduction

 "Parameter Inference" is one of the most important concepts of predictive machine learning.
-We shall try to build and intuition and develop a sound understanding of the the ideas around this concept in this lesson.
+We will try to build and intuition and develop a sound understanding of the the ideas around this concept in this lesson.
 We will first look at the maximum likelihood estimation (MLE) for the posterior probability based on observed data.
-The lesson explains the in context of a random experiment involving a series of coin tosses to conclude the general formula for MLE for a binomial distribution.
+The lesson explains the context of a random experiment involving a series of coin tosses to conclude the general formula for MLE for a binomial distribution.

 ## Objectives